chrisbn/servercert/docs/EVG.md

 ### 5.2.3  Identification and authentication for each role

 ### 5.2.4  Roles requiring separation of duties
-1. The CA MUST enforce rigorous control procedures for the separation of validation duties to ensure that no one person can single-handedly validate and authorize the issuance of an EV Certificate.
-The Final Cross-Correlation and Due Diligence steps, as outlined in [Section 3.2.2.13](#32213-final-cross-correlation-and-due-diligence), MAY be performed by one of the persons.
-For example, one Validation Specialist MAY review and verify all the Applicant information and a second Validation Specialist MAY approve issuance of the EV Certificate.
+1. The CA MUST enforce rigorous control procedures for the separation of validation duties to ensure that no one Validation Specialist can single-handedly complete all verification processes and procedures.
+Due diligence and cross-correlation checks specified in Section 11.13 MAY be performed by a single Validation Specialist, however the Validation Specialist MUST not have been involved in the processes and procedures under review.
+For example, one Validation Specialist validates all Applicant information and a second Validation Specialist performs the due diligence and cross-correlation checks.

 2. Such controls MUST be auditable.

 ## 5.3  Personnel controls